ke4roh/rpi-print-server/README.md

 - Static IP configuration for the printer network via systemd-networkd
 - Minimal DHCP service using dnsmasq
 - CUPS setup with a shared queue
-- Samba sharing for Windows clients
+- IPP printer sharing for Windows clients
 - AirPrint advertisement via Avahi
 - Optional firewall rules to prevent forwarding between `wlan0` and `eth0`